 Past Flooding – Past flooding can cause molds.
 Mold is caused by floods or other dampness.
 Mold growth is a common occurrence in flood-damaged homes and damp environments.

-Health Symptoms – If you are having health issues such as skin allergies, coughing without a cold, chronic fatigue, watery and stinging eyes, etc., these are common symptoms of Black Mold in your home.
+Health Symptoms – If you are having health issues such as skin allergies, coughing without a cold, chronic fatigue, watery and stinging eyes, etc., these are common symptoms of black mold in your home.
 Black mold is a Stachybotrys Chartarum, also known as the toxic black mold.

-If you can see, smell, or experience these signs then it means you have Mold Problems.
-Mold can become a problem in your home if there is enough moisture available to allow mold to thrive and multiply.
+If you can see, smell, or experience these signs then it means you have mold problems.
+Mold can become a problem in your home if there is enough moisture to allow mold to thrive and multiply.
 Controlling moisture in your home is the most critical factor in preventing mold growth.

 Protect yourself from mold problems by contacting us at FSM today!
 We offer free moisture control quotes to homeowners in our Michigan service area.
 Each quote includes an on-site inspection and written quote.
 We proudly serve Metro Detroit, Ann Arbor, Saginaw, Traverse City, Grand Rapids, Lansing, Kalamazoo, Battle Creek, Muskegon, Jackson, Troy, Bloomfield Hills, Sterling Heights, Charlevoix, Flint, Clio, Gaylord, Madison Heights, Midland, Lexington, Mt.
 Pleasant, Adrian, and the surrounding areas in Michigan.

 Last Modified Date: